Tunga penetrans: History

+Tungiasis

+Female T. penetrans embed themselves within the skin of a host and this can cause tungiasis.
+A large quantity of T. penetrans burrowing into an animal cause secondary bacterial infections with severe cases requiring amputation and death occurring in the most extreme cases.

 Treatment

 There are no drugs currently available with proven effectiveness.
-Clinical trials performed in the last few years did not show promising results.
-Thus, surgical extraction still remains the treatment of choice in patients with a low parasite load, such as tourists returning from endemic areas.
+Surgical extraction still remains the treatment of choice in patients with a low parasite load, such as tourists returning from endemic areas.
 The only approach to reduce tungiasis-associated morbidity in heavily affected individuals is the application of a repellent to prevent the penetration of sand fleas.